Some in GOP dispute Trump, say they’d accept if he loses

 Trump has been pressing a monthslong campaign against mail-in voting this November by tweeting and speaking out critically about the practice.
 More states are encouraging mail-in voting to keep voters safe during the coronavirus pandemic.

-The president, who uses mail-in voting himself, has tried to distinguish between states that automatically send mail ballots to all registered voters and those, like Florida, that send them only to voters who request a mail ballot.
+The president, who uses mail-in voting himself, has tried to distinguish between states that automatically send mail ballots to all registered voters and those, like Florida, that send them only to voters who request one.

 Trump has baselessly claimed widespread mail voting will lead to massive fraud.
 The five states that routinely send mail ballots to all voters have seen no significant fraud.